RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/DATAANALYZER_GUIDE.md

 # DataAnalyzer guide
-The data analyzer uses the previously adopted validation methodology to validate the results of the SBFC news diffusion model simulation.
+The data analyzer uses the previously adopted validation methodology to validate the results of the SBFC news dissemination model simulation.
 This methodology involves running the simulation 10 times, calculating the mean number of agents in each possible state, and finding the root mean square error (NRMSE).
 If NRMSE < 0.2, then the model fit is considered valid.

 After placing the files and folder tree as indicated in the file [README.md](https://github.com/RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/blob/main/README.md), and after running the simulator in batch mode, see the file [SIMULATOR_GUIDE.md](https://github.com/RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/blob/main/Docs/SIMULATOR_GUIDE.md), the data analyzer is executed from the command line (cmd) using the syntax `java -jar DataAnalyzer.jar [parameters]`.
 The DataAnalyzer execution commands are explained below.